mullenkamp/nasadap/README.rst

 --------------------------------
 Tropical Rainfall Measuring Mission (TRMM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A full description and documentation of the TRMM can be found on the `NASA site <https://doi.org/10.5067/TRMM/TMPA/3H/7>`_ [1].
+A full description and documentation of the TRMM can be found on the `NASA TRMM site <https://doi.org/10.5067/TRMM/TMPA/3H/7>`_ [1].
 "This dataset is the output from the TMPA (TRMM Multi-satellite Precipitation) Algorithm, and provides precipitation estimates in the TRMM regions that have the (nearly-zero) bias of the ”TRMM Combined Instrument” precipitation estimate and the dense sampling of high-quality microwave data with fill-in using microwave-calibrated infrared estimates.
 The granule size is 3 hours."

 This dataset has two downloadable products: The core 3 hour product (3B42) and the daily aggregate (3B42_Daily).
 The spatial resolution is  0.25° x 0.25° (~25 km).